jlpteaching/ECS154B/lab1/lab1.md

 <TODO>

+## Part VI: Feedback

+On the back of the core diagram is a short feedback form.
+This the first time we have used these assignments, so we are soliciting feedback to improve them for future quarters.
+Filling out the feedback is worth 10% of your grade on the assignment.
+There are no wrong answers, so as long as you have completed the form you will receive the points.
+(Note: The more detailed feedback you give the better we can improve the assignments.)

 # Submission

 **Warning**: read the submission instructions carefully.
 Failure to adhere to the instructions will result in a loss of points.

 Describe how to submit to gradescope here.
 <I think we want them to upload just the files they touched (`components/alu-control.scala`, and `single-cycle/cpu.scala`).
 We need to figure out how to get these files in the right places.>

+Also talk about how to upload the filled out diagram and the feedback form to gradescope.
+Gradescope provides students with a [great overview of how to upload paper assignments in their help section](http://gradescope-static-assets.s3-us-west-2.amazonaws.com/help/submitting_hw_guide.pdf).

 ## Academic misconduct reminder